HealthML/active-segmentation/README.md

 # Master Project "Medical Image Segmentation"

+## Project Documentation

+The documentation of our framework is available [here](https://healthml.github.io/active-segmentation/).
 ## Project Setup

 The recommended way of installing the project's dependencies is to use a virtual environment.
 To create a virtual environment, run the venv module inside the repository: